garylirocks/quickrefs/azure-storage.markdown

 - An account has a default tier, either hot or cool
 - A blob can be at any tier
 - Archive
-  - can only be set at blob level;
+  - can only be set at blob level
-  - data is offline, only metadata available for online query;
+  - data is **offline**, only metadata available for online query
-  - to access data, the blob must first be **rehydrated** (changing the blob tier from Archive to Hot or Cool, this can take hours);
+  - to access data, the blob must first be **rehydrated** (changing the blob tier from Archive to Hot or Cool, this can take hours)

 ### Organization